 Note that you can set a default font, text size and text color for all the text notes you enter in the MindView Options dialog as follows:

+Click the File tab.

-- Click the MindView Button. - Click MindView Options in the bottom right. - Click Preferences on the left. - Choose the required options in the Text Note editor section.
+- Click MindView Options in the bottom right. - Click Preferences on the left. - Choose the required options in the Text Note editor section.